CAHanke/flr2mmcif/README.md

 # flr2mmcif
 The python script converts the information in the filled spreadsheet template to a mmcif file for PDB-Dev.
-This includes the part for the fluorescence (FLR) dictionary.
+This includes the part for the fluorescence (flrCIF) dictionary.

 ## Requirements
 The script requires Python3 with ihm, and pandas installed.